pSeven Enterprise deployment¶

 echo quota_v2 >> /etc/modules

-Finally, enable disk quotas ({usermnt}
+Finally, enable disk quotas ({mnt}

-is the user data storage partition
+is the storage partition mount point):

-sudo quotaon -v {usermnt}
+sudo quotaon -v {mnt}

 Enabling the remote quota service¶